oskarrough/slaytheweb/README.md

 Let's figure out how to draw a deck, play it console-style no ui.

-## Notes
+### Game state

+use immer, supports undo and redo, store in local storage or even better, serialize and store everything in the url?

 enum GameMode {
  	CHAR_SELECT, GAMEPLAY, DUNGEON_TRANSITION, SPLASH;
 }

+### Console

+by this I mean being able to play the game with (almost) no gui. write the commands, see the effect directly on game state.

+### Deck of cards

+- list of cards
+- a deck is some of the cards
+- a hand is the currently picked cards from your deck

-## Encounters
+## Notes for later

-encounter
-add monster
-start encounter

-## Basics
+### Basics

-deck
+- deck
-draw
+- draw
-fight
+- fight
-gold
+- gold
-hand
+- hand
-player
+- player
-maxHealth = startingHealth
+- maxHealth = startingHealth
-currentHealth
+- currentHealth
-energy
+- energy
-gold
+- gold
-Cards
+- Cards
-card.use()
+- card.use()

+### Encounters

+- encounter
+- add monster
+- start encounter

 ## Links